Aceh: Demographics

 The population of Aceh was not adequately documented during the Indonesia 2000 census because the insurgency complicated the process of collecting accurate information.
 An estimated 170,000 people died in Aceh in the 2004 tsunami which further complicates the task of careful demographic analysis.
 According to the most recent censuses, the total population of Aceh in 2010 was 4,486,570, in 2015 was 4,993,385, and in 2020 was 5,274,871.
-The official estimate for mid 2021 is 5,333,733.
+The official estimate for mid 2023 was 5,482,527 (comprising 2,753,176 males and 2,729,351 females); however, the sum of the official population estimates for the individual regencies and cities totalled 5,512,219 people.

 Ethnic and cultural groups

 Aceh is a diverse region occupied by several ethnic and language groups.
-The major ethnic groups are the Acehnese (who are distributed throughout Aceh), Gayo (in central and eastern part), Alas (in Southeast Aceh Regency), Tamiang-Malays (in Aceh Tamiang Regency), Aneuk Jamee (descendant from Minangkabau, concentrated in southern and southwestern), Kluet (in South Aceh Regency), Singkil (in Singkil and Subulussalam), Simeulue and Sigulai (on Simeulue Island).
-There is also a significant population of Chinese, Among the present day Acehnese can be found some individuals of Arab, Turkish, and Indian descent.
+The major ethnic groups are the Acehnese (who are distributed throughout Aceh), Gayo (in central and eastern part), Alas (in Southeast Aceh), Tamiang Malays (in Aceh Tamiang), Aneuk Jamèë (descendant from Minangkabau; concentrated in southern and southwestern), Kluet (in South Aceh), Singkil (in Aceh Singkil and Subulussalam), Simeulue and Sigulai (in Simeulue), and Haloban (in Banyak Islands).
+There are also significant populations of Chinese and Javanese.
+Among the present-day population of Aceh, especially in coastal areas, one can find a number of individuals of Arabs, Turkish, Portuguese, and Indians descent.

+Languages

 The Acehnese language is widely spoken within the Acehnese population.
 This is a member of the Aceh-Chamic group of languages, whose other representatives are mostly found in Vietnam and Cambodia, and is also closely related to the Malay group of languages.
 Acehnese also has many words borrowed from Malay and Arabic and traditionally was written using Arabic script.
 Acehnese is also used as local language in Langkat and Asahan (North Sumatra), and Kedah (Malaysia), and once dominated Penang.
+Aside from the Indonesian language, Acehnese is also designated as the co-official regional language of Aceh under Qanun Number 10 of 2022.

 Alas and Kluet are closely related languages within the Batak group.
 The Jamee language originated from Minangkabau language in West Sumatra, with just a few variations and differences.